 The back end is a bit more difficult to grasp.
 Back end (or “server side”) describes all of the elements that users can’t access, at least not directly.
 This includes servers, databases, operating systems, and APIs, all with the purpose of supporting front-end systems.

 Front end and back end operate together, with client-side requests getting sent to the back end for fulfillment, and server-side responses getting sent forward to the front end.
-But while back- and front-end development all rely on code to operate effectively, the best languages for front-end web development may not be the same ones you’d want to use for back-end programming.
+But while back- and front-end development all rely on code to operate effectively, the best languages for front-end web development may not be the same ones you’d want to use for back-end web programming.

-The best language for web development
+The best programming language for web development

 There are hundreds of different programming languages in use throughout the world.
 But even with so many different coding options, there are really only a handful of languages that should be considered absolutely necessary for web developers.